Pumalalpiper/planets/README.txt

-This repository is an experimantal one for purposes of learning the use of git.
+This repository is an experimental one which is used onlyt for purposes of learning the use of git.
 All files here are used as tests, with no significance in research whatsoever.